mandober/rust-debrief/cs/dm/20_logic/logic-types.md

 __Computability logic__ is a semantically constructed formal theory of computability (as opposed to classical logic, which is a formal theory of truth); it integrates and extends classical, linear and intuitionistic logics.

 __Many-valued logics__ rejects bivalence, allowing for truth values other than just binary _true_ and _false_.
 The most popular forms are __three-valued logic__, as initially developed by Jan Łukasiewicz, and __infinitely-valued logics__ such as __fuzzy logic__, which deals with approximate, vague concepts such as the distinction between "warm" and "hot", so it permits any real number between 0 and 1 as a truth value.

 __Intuitionistic logic__, sometimes more generally called __constructive logic__, refers to systems of symbolic logic that differ from the systems used for classical logic by more closely mirroring the notion of `constructive proof`.
 In particular, systems of intuitionistic logic do not include `the law of the excluded middle` and `double negation elimination`, which are fundamental inference rules in classical logic.

-__Paraconsistent logic__ rejects the `principle of explosion`, and has a close relation to dialetheism, while __linear logic__ rejects `idempotency of entailment` as well.
+__Paraconsistent logic__ rejects the `principle of explosion`, while __linear logic__ rejects `idempotency of entailment` as well.
 Linear logic, __relevance logic__ and non-monotonic logic reject `monotonicity of entailment`. __Nonmonotonic logic__ takes the stand that an established piece of knowledge may have to be retracted if additional facts are later known. __Non-reflexive logic__, also known as "Schrödinger logics", rejects or restricts `the law of identity`.